hafeez3000/launchcode5.com/hugo/content/posts/launchcode/2014/welcome.md

 That isn't to say that we'll ignore technology - our team is eager to write about the technologies that they are using, the challenges they encounter and the solutions they develop to them.

-Our main blog, accessible through [launchcode5.com](http://www.launchcode5.com), will be divided into four sub-blogs:
+Our main blog, accessible through [launchcode5.com](http://www.launchcode5.com), will be divided into five sub-blogs:

 <div>
     <ul style="list-style-type: none;">